Choosing your Lifetime ISA investments

-Choose from one of six ready-made options.
-You’ll still need to regularly review the investments, but our team of experts will take care of the day-to-day investment decisions.
+Choose one of our ready-made investments.
+You’ll still need to regularly review the investments but fund managers will take care of the day-to-day investment decisions.

 If you’d like a professional to make your investment decisions for you, you can choose a financial adviser to help.

 Easy access to up to date information at any time.